 If we’ve told you in your letter that we now consider you to be independent it is because you meet one or more of the following statements:

-- you have financially supported yourself for 3 or more years
+- You have financially supported yourself for more than 3 years

 (If none of the statements apply to you, we still consider you to be a dependent student.)